identity-com/idv-commons/README.md

 Handlers are generic abstractions to process idv events.

-to extend/implement a handler logic you should create a new class the extends one of the existing handler classes and override the "handler" method. optionally you could also override the `canHandle` method too. see more details below.
+to extend/implement a handler logic you should create a new class that extends one of the existing handler classes and override the "handler" method. optionally you could also override the `canHandle` method too. see more details below.

 ### TypeHandler

-An ancestral handler that already implement the `canHandle` logic checking if the event type matches the handler event type.
+An ancestral handler that already implements the `canHandle` logic checking if the event type matches the handler event type.

 _obs: Not very useful as a direct parent class_

 ### UCAHandler

-An ancestral handler that already implement the `canHandle` logic checking the event type and if the event payload has an UCA(user collectible attribute) that matches the handler
+An ancestral handler that already implements the `canHandle` logic checking the event type and if the event payload has an UCA(user collectible attribute) that matches the handler
 You should extend this handler to process UCA events trigger in a validation process

 #### Example